hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

-# Machine LEarning techniques and the Stock Market.
+# Machine Learning techniques and the Stock Market.

 Predicting the stock market is a very complicated task.
-I plan to use techniques from Physics and Mathematics, in particular insights from Random Matrix Theory, in order to characterize randomness in movements of stocks, and use it as regularization in order to explore machine learning models of clustering, time series forecasting and incorporate these insights for portfolio strategies.
+In this project, I plan to investigate historical stock data through the lenses of three different Machine Learning techniques: Unsupervised, supervised and reinforcement learning.
+Using concepts from Physics and Mathematics, in particular insights from Random Matrix Theory, we will cluster stocks with similar movements together.
+Next, we investigate Neural Network architectures for future price forecasting.
+Lastly, we build a simple model of a reinforcement learning automated trader as a building block for future project development.